-That said, we actually do have to recognize that this applies to the special type of salvation Paul wrote about too, which means it's time to stop ignoring the truth about predestination as well,552 since what we've now learned about "free will" proves that predestination must be true, but also that it's not the horrific concept Calvinism makes it out to be.
-You see, if everyone will experience the salvation known as being made immortal and sinless, as Paul said we all will, yet at the same time only certain people are chosen,553 or elected,554 for salvation, as he also said, then not only does this means that predestination has to be true (since God is only choosing certain people for a certain type of

-552 In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: That we should be to the praise of his glory, who first trusted in Christ. - Ephesians 1:11-12 salvation), but also that the type of salvation he meant we're chosen for can only be the special "eternal life" type of salvation that not everyone gets to enjoy, which means it can be said that predestination is actually more about when someone experiences salvation, not about if they get to experience it, since everyone will eventually experience immortality and sinlessness.
+That said, we actually do have to recognize that this applies to the special type of salvation Paul wrote about too, which means it's time to stop ignoring the truth about predestination as well, since what we've now learned about "free will" proves that predestination must be true, but also that it's not the horrific concept Calvinism makes it out to be.
+You see, if everyone will experience the salvation known as being made immortal and sinless, as Paul said we all will, yet at the same time only certain people are chosen, or elected, for salvation, as he also said, then not only does this means that predestination has to be true (since God is only choosing certain people for a certain type of salvation), but also that the type of salvation he meant we're chosen for can only be the special "eternal life" type of salvation that not everyone gets to enjoy, which means it can be said that predestination is actually more about when someone experiences salvation, not about if they get to experience it, since everyone will eventually experience immortality and sinlessness.
 Basically, while some people are chosen by God to receive a special, early experience of salvation - meaning they'll be quickened and made sinless before everyone else, along with receiving various other benefits such as getting to go to heaven, and likely even ruling and reigning with Christ - Paul is teaching in 1 Corinthians 15 and Romans 5 that everyone will eventually experience the salvation that involves being quickened and made sinless, even if perhaps not until after they've been resurrected from their second death at the end of the ages.